alexjiang200407/lighting-toolkit-skse/README.md

 * Change weather while in menu.
 * Change Sun color, intensity and position
 * Modify volumetric lighting
-* Attach Lights to objects
-* Saved attached lights as presets, to reuse on other objects.
 * Script free!
 (Except for SkyUI Mod Configuration).
 * Install and uninstall anytime.